-Join Simon Allardice for an in-depth discussion in this video Common questions and concerns, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Common questions and concerns, part of Programming Foundations: Test-Driven Development.

 - I'm going to take a moment to deal with a couple of questions that you may already have, depending on your background.
 Because Test Driven Development is something that when I teach it it's common to get some initial push back.
 If I have a group of very experienced developers encountering TDD for the first time I expect quite a lot of resistance because it does feel different to the way they're used to working.
 It's like suddenly driving on the wrong side of the road.
 You're doing all the same things, but everything feels a little unnatural, it feels alien.
 So expect that and what to avoid is taking that initial weirdness as a reason to invalidate any of this before you even begin.

 So do take care that you're not trying to come up with the, this does not apply to me factor.
 The I don't really understand what it is yet but I'm pretty sure Test Driven Development won't work for me, or for my project, or for my team, or for my environment.
 By all means, be critical.
 Bring your brain.
 But do try this.
 I've never met a developer that hasn't found it worthwhile to just take a few hours to work through these ideas.
 And typically the response that I get at the end from even the most skeptical upfront developer is, okay that wasn't what I thought it was going into it.

 And yes, I can see how this would be really useful.
 But here's a handful of common questions and concerns I get upfront.
 First, I've heard that Test Driven Development doesn't work for everything.
 Well, that's absolutely true.
 There are certain problems in programming where automated unit tests are not the only thing you need to guarantee the code is perfect.
 Some situations with multi-threading, security options, testing user interfaces, some parts of game development aren't well suited.